-The Committee assessed the performance, independence and objectivity of BDO LLP and the effectiveness of the audit process leading up to the issue of financial statements in 2023.
+The Committee assessed the performance, independence and objectivity of BDO LLP and the effectiveness of the audit process leading up to the issue of financial statements in 2024.
 A key component of this assessment was consideration that the Independent Auditor is sufficiently robust in its challenge.
 The Committee reviewed the Independent Audit strategy and received reports from the Independent Auditor on its policies and procedures regarding independence and quality control, including an annual confirmation of its independence in line with industry standards.

 Every year, the Committee considers whether its auditor is independent and objective, in line with industry standards.
-The Committee was satisfied that BDO LLP was independent and objective on appointment and will review this assessment during 2024.
-During 2023, the FRC Audit Quality Review team undertook a review of BDOs 2022 audit of the Society.
-No material findings were noted.
+The Committee was satisfied that BDO LLP was independent and objective on appointment and will review this assessment during 2025.